Skip to main content

 Banana Fritters

-Ripe bananas coated in batter and deep-fried until golden.
-Served warm with sugar or honey.
-Sweet street food treat.
+Ripe bananas dipped in batter and fried until golden, then served warm with sugar or honey.
+A sweet street snack.

 vegetarianContains: glutenContains: eggs